IBM/dbb/Migration/mappingExtension/README.md

 >              if (foundEmptyShiftOutShiftIn)
 >                  return [1, "Line $line contains empty Shift In and Shift Out"]

 The above snippets show how we detect new line characters and empty Shift-In and Shift-Out after reading in the record.
 In this sample, we return an error code (0=No Failure; 1=Error detected with round-trip encoding) and an error message.
 The next step is to incorporate this pre-process into the existing migrate.groovy.
-In this example, the action we will take when encountering these scenarios is to continue migrating these members but flagging this file in the **.gitignore** file as 'binary' so that there is no EBCDIC to UTF-8 conversion when committing to Git repository.
+In this example, the action we will take when encountering these scenarios is to continue migrating these members but flagging this file in the **.gitattributes** file as 'binary' so that there is no EBCDIC to UTF-8 conversion when committing to Git repository.

 First, adding a reference of this script in migrate.groovy: